 Some providers facing structural constraints will be able to undergo this transformation on their own, in a way that meets their needs and the needs of their patients.
 New organizations are emerging which provide management services capabilities to some of these clinical practices.
 There are many options for practices to come together and form partnerships that support shared infrastructural investment and financial risk, which will improve care and enable success in Category 2C and more advanced payment arrangements.
 For example, providers can form regional collaboratives to share delivery infrastructure and launch joint care coordination and quality improvement initiatives.
 Providers can also enter into gain-sharing arrangements with companies that specialize and invest in population health management.
 In addition to providing practices with investment capital for infrastructure development, these types of companies provide practice management support, in the form of data analytics, assistance with practice transformation, and resources to improve care integration and coordination.
 In return for investments and technical assistance, these companies share in the financial gains the practices produce, which further aligns payers and purchasers around value-based (as opposed to volume-based) incentives for care delivery.
-Furthermore, smaller provider organizations can join together to consolidate statistical risk to achieve panel sizes large enough to allow providers to assume clinical risk they are able to manage.
-This can be done by entering into contracts with population health management organizations, and in the future it could be accomplished through the formation of "virtual groups," such as those that will be available in CMS' Merit-Based Payment System and CareFirst's PCMH program.
+Furthermore, smaller provider organizations can join together to achieve panel sizes large enough to allow providers to assume clinical risk they are able to manage.
+This can be accomplished by entering into contracts with population health management organizations, and in the future it could be accomplished through the formation of "virtual groups," such as those that will be available in CMS' Merit-Based Payment System and CareFirst's PCMH program.
 Both of these options provide a pathway for small groups to aggregate and receive collective score accountability (even though they may not share in the management of a common group of patients).
-In addition to steps providers can take on their own, impactful reforms to the fee schedule would go a long way toward accelerating the pace of payment and delivery reform.
-Assigning values to services (particularly primary care services) that are based on a true indication of their impact over the long term would considerably benefit structurally constrained providers.
-It is also important because FFS is a vital component of many APMs, which would also benefit from a reformed fee schedule.
-For some structurally constrained providers (i.e., providers facing the structural constraints described above), Category 2C arrangements may support continuous delivery system improvement and therefore constitute an ultimate payment reform destination.
-For example, Category 2C payments may be ideally suited for driving increases in underutilized preventive services.
-However, for providers who do not face structural constraints, Category 2C should be a waystation on the pathway to Category 3 and 4 arrangements, which offer additional opportunities to improve the management of population health and target spending on care that patients value.
-The Work Group believes these structural constraints are not pervasive and therefore will not constitute a barrier for the majority of providers to eventually move into Categories 3 and 4, as illustrated below in Figure 3.
+Irrespective of how it is accomplished, moving structurally constrained providers (especially safety net providers) into Category 3 and 4 APMs will be critical for achieving the transformations necessary to bend the cost curve and meet the triple aim.
+Therefore, it will be important to address barriers that today may seem insurmountable.